EUREKA!

 You know, like us.

-Further, the salinity of sea water varies greatly from 7.5 to 8.4 based on a wide range of factors including seasons, spawning (yes, fish sex can affect ocean salinity where it is taking place).
+Further, the salinity of sea water varies greatly from 7.5 to 8.4 based on a wide range of factors including seasons and spawning (yes, fish sex can affect ocean salinity where it is taking place).
 In the 1700s, Ocean salinity had a (equilibriated) variable average measureof 8.1ph.
 Today that variable average stands around 7.8.

 There's a reason why your eyes burn painfully in the ocean whereas they feel only slight discomfort in a clear water spring.